cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 ![](/uploads/IMG_3889.JPG)

 Reef Flip Flops - Perfect shoe for summer and the tropics.
-Very durable as each pair I've had lasts me 3-4 years before falling apart.
+Very durable as each pair I've had lasts me 3-4 years before finally falling apart.

 [Black Leather Sanuk Loafer](https://www.amazon.com/Sanuk-Chibalicious-Deluxe-Slip-Loafer/dp/B06WRVK359) - I call these my "business slippers" since they're extremely comfortable but can totally work as part of a business casual outfit when I need to look presentable.
 They're also really easy to slip off at the airport when going through security.